gradle/gradle/subprojects/docs/src/docs/release/notes.md

 of the publication: `generatePomFileFor<publication-name>Publication`.
 So in the above example where the publication is named 'mavenCustom', the task will be named `generatePomFileForMavenCustomPublication`.

+### Distribution Plugin

+The distribution plugin extends the language plugins with common distribution related tasks.
+It allows bundling a project including binaries, sources and documentation.

+This plugin adds a main default distribution.
+The plugin adds one `main` distribution.
+The `distZip` task can be used to create a ZIP containing the main distribution.

+You can define multiple distributions:

+    distributions {
+        enterprise
+		community
+    }

+To build the additional distributions you can run the generated Zip tasks enterpriseDistZip and communityDistZip.

 ## Deprecations

 Features that have become superseded or irrelevant due to the natural evolution of Gradle become *deprecated*, and scheduled to be removed